 Fleetdown F.C was initially formed in 1971 with a junior side of U11’s leaving Fleetdown Primary School.
 They trained on the school’s field and joined the IJF League.
 Due to a lack of funds the team decided on Tangerine as their colour of choice as no other side played in that colour and therefore no away kit would be required.
 The team was heavily reliant on goodwill and fundraising and the Fleet Estate Residence Association financed the first kit at the cost of £50.

 The IJF league proved quite difficult with both humbling results and travel logistics so the club joined the Bexley League.
 By the Late 1970’s the club had expanded and had junior sides from U11’s through to U17’s and had introduced a Senior Team playing in the Dartford League.

-As the club grew in the number of teams it was increasingly difficult to keep the teams in one location and the teams found themselves playing home games across the area from Waller Park, Bourne Road, Stone Lodge, Crayford Corner to name a few.
-Training also became a problem with teams using local school fields, halls, and recreational grounds.
+As the club grew they found themselves playing home games across numerous sites including Waller Park, Bourne Road, Stone Lodge and Crayford Corner amongst others.
+Training was shared amongst local school fields, halls and recreational grounds.